Menu

 Steakhouse Creamed Spinach

-This gourmet Steakhouse Creamed Spinach is a classic dish with a delightful flavor and texture, and it’s real easy to make!
+This gourmet Steakhouse Creamed Spinach is a classic dish with a creamy flavor and texture, and it’s really easy to make!
 Boldly flavored, perfectly cooked spinach served up in a rich, velvety sauce that you can quickly whip up in just one skillet.
-You’ll want to make it again and again!

 overhead picture of creamed spinach cooking in a large skillet